Web3-Pi/web3-pi-dashboard/README.md

 ***Introducing a unique hardware dashboard for Web3Pi project.***

-The project allows for the installation of a colorful LCD display in the Argon Neo 5 case.
-We have designed our own 3D model of the case cover with a space for the display.
+The project allows for the installation of a colorful LCD in the Argon Neo 5 enclosure.
+We have designed our own 3D model of the enclosure cover with a space for the display.
 The assembly is simple, using snap-fits, with no tools required.
 The models are open-source, so anyone can print them on a 3D printer.
 The source code is also open-source, allowing users to add new functionalities, customize it to their needs, or add support for new displays.

 <p align="center">
   <img src="docs/img/ArgonMainImage1.jpg">
 </p>

-### Requiments
+### Requirements

 - Python >= 3.9
 - Run on Raspberry Pi